← Back to blog

 Instead of a thin, subtle line, the scar may appear dark, raised, thick, uneven, or wider than anticipated.
 Sometimes one side heals well while another remains inflamed or pigmented.

-If this sounds familiar, it’s important to know: you didn’t do anything wrong, and you’re not out of options.
+If this sounds familiar, it’s important to know: you didn’t do anything wrong

 Why Tummy Tuck Scars Become Problematic